-- Our 2022 Utility Data was assured by Sustainable Investment Group and certified on June 7, 2023. - The difference in buildings that were benchmarked but not certified is largely defined by buildings that do not meet the occupancy minimum for ENERGY STAR at this time. - Our water goal was exceedingly met largely due to reduced occupancy because of the COVID-19 pandemic.
+- Our 2022 Utility Data was assured by Sustainable Investment Group and certified on June 7, 2023. - The difference in buildings that were benchmarked but not certified is largely defined by buildings that do not meet the occupancy minimum for ENERGY STAR at this time. - Our water goal was exceedingly met largely due to reduced occupancy in 2021 and 2022 because of the COVID-19 pandemic.